daieelchazly/deeplearning_sql/README.md

 How to Run the Code
 Install dependencies (in Colab or local environment):
 Place Northwind CSV files
-Set OpenAI API key in the code
+Set OpenAI API key in the code (CRITICAL KEY)
 Run the Python script
 Gradio interface will launch:
 Speak your question.